trigeorgis/ComParE2017/README.md

 ## 2. Methodology

-We use a convolutional-recurrent architecture which is comprised of a convolutional networks which extracts features of the raw waveform and an LSTM network which takes these features and classifies the whole sequence as one of the two classes (child/adult or adult/adult).
+We use a convolutional-recurrent architecture which is comprised of convolutional networks which extract features of the raw waveform, and an LSTM network which takes these features and classifies the whole sequence as one of the two classes (child/adult or adult/adult or cold/not_cold).

 The waveform is split in 40ms chunks and for each of these we extract features and then we use a recurrent network to traverse the whole sequence.
 At the end we are left with